shiwangini93/custom_agg_function/README.md

 # custom_agg_function:

-A custom aggregate function has been developed to calculate the minimum and maximum values for any column of integer, numeric, or float data types.
+This aggregate function has been developed to calculate the minimum and maximum values for any column of integer, numeric, or float data types.
 This versatile function supports a wide range of numeric data types and presents its output in the following format:

 `max_value -> min_value`